Date(s) - 30/03/2021

 This free talk is a part of EartHand’s Weaving our Community SkillShed: Tending our Community FibreShed program, and is made possible by the support of Vancouver Park Board Neighbourhood Matching Fund.

-A follow up virtual reading group for FibreShed will follow in late spring.
+A follow up virtual reading group for FibreShed will follow in the Fall.
 We will have some books available for loan thanks to support from the Shumka Centre.

 If you would like to make a donation to EartHand towards our ongoing virtual and free programming, donations can be made through the City of Vancouver.
 Donations over $25 will receive a tax deductible donation receipt.
 DONATE HERE